Philadelphia 76ers: Iverson's brief return

 In an effort to re-tool for the upcoming season, The 76ers selected Maurice Harkless, and Arnett Moultrie (via trade with Miami) in the 2012 NBA draft.
 The 76ers then used their amnesty clause on Brand, traded for Dorell Wright, signed Nick Young, Kwame Brown, and Ivey, and re-signed Spencer Hawes, while Lavoy Allen, Williams, and Jodie Meeks left through free agency.
 On August 9, 2012, the 76ers agreed to a four-team trade with the Los Angeles Lakers, the Magic, and the Nuggets.
 In the trade that sent six-time All-Star Dwight Howard to the Lakers, Philadelphia agreed to send 2011 first-round pick Nikola Vučević, 2012 first-round draft pick Harkless, and a future first-round draft pick to Orlando, as well as All-Star swingman Iguodala to Denver.
 In exchange, they received Jason Richardson from the Magic and All-Star center Andrew Bynum from the Los Angeles Lakers.

 The 76ers started the 2012–13 season with high expectations with the help of Bynum and the growth of the young 76ers.
 Bynum's debut with the 76ers took a hit when he was sidelined for precautionary reasons, in relation to the Orthokine knee procedure he received during the off-season.
 At first it looked like Bynum would be out only shortly, but little success in healing and setbacks pushed Bynum's return date further and further.
 As a result of many setbacks, on March 19, the 76ers announced that Bynum would have season-ending surgery on both knees.
-Bynum was not the only Sixer to suffer through injuries.
+Bynum was not the only team's player to suffer through injuries.
 On February 8, Richardson also went through a season-ending knee surgery.
 Holiday, Thaddeus Young, Nick Young, and Ivey also had injuries that sidelined them for weeks.
 By the end of the season, Turner and Hawes were the only 76ers to play in every game during the season.
 The 76ers started the season 12–9 but stumbled through a tough stretch and could not recover.
 The 76ers finished the season 34–48, missing the playoffs for the first time since Collins had taken over as head coach.